 A milestone in the company’s journey was the creation of a section of the London Olympic Games Opening Ceremony in 2012.

-Akram Khan Company is currently practitioner-in-residence at University of the Arts London, and enjoys artistic associations with Sadler’s Wells Theatre in London, MC2: Grenoble in France and other leading venues and festivals around the world.
+Akram Khan Company is currently practitioner-in-residence at University of the Arts London, and enjoys artistic association with Sadler’s Wells Theatre in London and other leading venues and festivals around the world.